shubham070696/Portfolio/proposal.md

 ### Phase 2:
   * Gather data and Perform cleaning using Python
-  * Create wireframes for vizualiaztions from the initial sketches
+  * Create wireframes for vizualiaztions from the thought sketches.
   * Creating the vizualizations using Tableau, Flourish studio etc.
   * Refining and tweaking